-All records and information, including those relating to any sanction imposed, are a matter of confidence between the School, the Employee and relevant advisors.
+All records and information, including those relating to any sanction imposed, are a matter of confidence between the School and the Employee.
 In certain limited circumstances this information may be shared by the School - for example in the provision of employment references to prospective Employers.